vinitshahdeo/inspirational-quotes/README.md

 ## Contributing

 Do you know any inspirational quotes so one can start working by taking control over thoughts, thinking positively and setting new goals?
-Append your quote to `data.json` inside the data/ folder and raise the PR.
+Append your quote to `data.json` inside the `data/` directory and raise the PR.

 > Please check **[ISSUE [#4](https://github.com/vinitshahdeo/inspirational-quotes/issues/4)]** : **[Add More Inspirational Quotes](https://github.com/vinitshahdeo/inspirational-quotes/issues/4)** (Recommended for beginners)